khalid-zein/project-manager-frontend/README.md

   <Li>Your application must be deployed and accessible through a remote URL.
 (You can choose whichever deployment platform you wish)</li>
   <li>Your project should be structured in an organized manner.</li>
   <li>Your web application should have proper styling.
 Ensure it looks professional and clean.</li>
+  <li>Your app must be a REACT frontend that accesses data from  your SINATRA backend.
+All client and API interactions should be handled asynchronously  and use JSON as the communication format.</li>
 </ol>